How Long Does Hair Need To Be For Extensions?

-Hair extensions are the perfect solution for those who want their hair to be longer without waiting the 6-12 months it would take hair to grow out.
+Hair extensions are the perfect solution for those who want their hair to be longer without waiting the 6-12 months it would take for hair to grow out.

 They can also add a tremendous amount of volume and thickness that some of us just weren’t born with.

 If you’re thinking of getting hair extensions, you might be wondering if your hair is long enough.
-You might think your hair is too short right now and would look unnatural if you were to add extensions to it.

 You would be surprised at how well modern extensions can be blended into your hair, even if it’s short.

-So how long does hair need to be for extensions?
 While it depends on the type of extensions you’re getting, the average minimum length your hair needs to be is about 3 inches from your scalp.
-This is normally somewhere between your ears and your neck.
+This is usually somewhere between your ears and your neck.

-As you can see, you don’t need to start with very long hair in order to successfully wear extensions.
 In this article, we’ll go into a little more detail about different extension types and how long your hair needs to be to support them.

 Hair Lengths For Getting Extensions

-We’ve established that if your hair is 3 inches or longer, you can safely get hair extensions.
-But the type of hair extensions matters.
-Some of them work better on hair that is a little longer than 3 inches, so keep reading to find out how long your hair needs to be for each type of hair extensions:
+Some of them work better on hair that is a little longer than 3 inches, so keep reading to find out how long your hair needs to be for each type of hair extension:

 Tape-In Extensions

-Tape-in extensions are some of the most common extensions available.
 They come pre-taped at the root in small bunches.

-Your stylist will tape them to your own strands a few millimeters from your scalp and use a hot tool to activate the glue in the tape.
-These types of extensions can last for a few months before you have to get them removed.
+Your stylist will tape the extensions to your own strands, a few millimeters from your scalp, and use a hot tool to activate the glue in the tape.

-Removal involves using a special solution that dissolves the glue.
 If you are interested in getting tape-in extensions, make sure your hair is at least 3 inches long.
-Three inches is enough length to disguise the tape so that it’s invisible and the extensions look natural.

 Sewn-In Extensions

-Sewn-in extensions, also referred to as weaved-in extensions, are also very popular.
-They’re extremely durable because they’re literally sewn into your hair.
-If you’re worried about your extensions falling out – you won’t have that worry with sewn-ins.
+If you’re worried about your extensions falling out, you won’t have that worry with sewn-ins.

-If you’ve decided to bite the bullet and go for sewn-in extensions, make sure your hair is at least 4-5 inches long.
 You can make it work with 3-inch hair, but the extensions might be visible at that length.

 Clip-In Extensions

-They come in small bunches of hair with a clip attached at the root area.
-Whenever you want longer hair, you simply clip them in at the base of your natural hair and let your top layers drape over them.
+Whenever you want longer hair, you clip them in at the base of your natural hair and let your top layers drape over them.

-These extensions require no commitment on your part, making them a popular choice for many people.
 If you’ve decided to get clip-in extensions, how long does your hair need to be to wear them comfortably?

 Because the clips are somewhat bulky and require a lot of hair to anchor to, you will need to grow out your hair to 5-7 inches before you can wear clip-in extensions.